Ostrava Open

-The Ostrava Open is a tennis tournament organised for female professional tennis players.
-It was most recently a WTA 500-level tournament held in October, played on indoor hard courts, and first organized in 2020 after a 20 year absence to make up for the many tournaments cancelled during the 2020 season, due to the ongoing COVID-19 pandemic.
-The tournament was held until 2022, with the WTA announcing in June 2023 that the event would not return.
+The Ostrava Open is a tennis tournament for female professional players.
+It is a WTA 250-level event held in February and played in the Ostravar Aréna and at the Ridera Sports Complex in Ostrava on indoor hardcourts.
+It was first organized in 2020 as a WTA 500 event after a 20-year absence to make up for the many tournaments cancelled during the 2020 season, due to the ongoing COVID-19 pandemic.